 You could be responsible if you weren’t able to provide proper and enough security for your tenants in case one of your tenants is in unlawful behavior.
 And, if you weren’t able to stop it.
 Landlord liability coverage can safeguard you in case of these incidents.
 And, other similar scenarios up to the limit that is in your own policy.
 Having your own landlord insurance policy with liability coverage can give peace of mind.
 Your mind is going to be at ease knowing that you have a safety net in place in case there’s going to be an incident.

 Landlord insurance is a policy for people who rent out the places they own.
 This kind of insurance usually includes two different kinds of coverage.
 These are property and liability protection.
 Both coverages are here in order to safeguard you, the landlord, from all the financial losses that may occur.

 Renter’s Insurance vs Liability Insurance

 As a landlord, of course, you might also want your tenants to also invest in a renter’s insurance as an emergency in the lease agreement.
-However, event if this is not really required, this is, of course, a smart move for anyone who is renting.
-Landlord Liability Insurance will assure that if anything bad happens, it will instantly be looked upon and addressed.
-However, what are the responsibilities of the landlord and tenants?
+However, even if this is not really a requirement, this is, of course, a smart move for anyone who is renting.
+Landlord Liability Insurance will assure that if anything bad happens, we will instantly check it.
+However, what is the responsibilities of the landlord and tenants?
 This factor is actually complicated.

 Here are some examples of situations that a landlord or renter can be liable for: